• Skip to main content

 finger off trigger low light pistol shooting techniques

-If you flash your light and you have your finger on the trigger with the slack out, you may see something that startles you that results in an accidental discharge.
+If you flash your light and you have your finger on the trigger with the slack out, you may see something that startles you and results in an accidental discharge.

 Now, you may get lucky and hit that burglar, but more often than not you may just be shooting at a shadow, best case, or a family pet or your teenage child sneaking back in from a party.